warmech/lisa-hardware/README.md

 ## Drop-In ATX PSU Replacement

 The Lisa's PSU is, if unmaintained, virtually unreparable at this point if any of a few issues are encountered.
 Certain components in the crowbar circuit, the relay used to soft-power-up the system, the main transformer itself, and some of the transistors are no longer manufactured and next to impossible to locate replacements for.
 This PCB aims to be a drop-in replacement for the original PSU and uses as many off-the-shelf components as possible.
 Eventually, I'd like to return to this once my knowledge of PSU design has matured a bit and put together a much less overkill (and better) approach.

+## 4MB RAM Modification

+This modification does not require the production of any additional hardware and, as such, only instructional documentation is included in this element's sub-directory.